 Oasis typically offers groups to young people aged 5-18 who have been sexually abused.
 Alongside structured learning opportunities, participants experience the benefit of sharing personal experiences of coping with trauma with peers of a similar age.
 Play therapy is also offered when appropriate, tapping into the innate potential of play to assist younger clients in working through difficult feelings.

 Oasis also offers group services to non-offending parents and caregivers, helping adults to learn effective and protective strategies to parent their children in the aftermath of abuse.

 Adult Survivor Groups

-Adult survivor group is closed therapy groups (separate adult male and female groups) that provide a confidential and safe environment to promote healing of the trauma of childhood sexual abuse.
+Adult survivor group is a closed therapy group open to all survivors of childhood sexual abuse that provides a confidential and safe environment to promote healing of the trauma of the abuse.
 Groups are goal-oriented and skill-based with an additional support component to help understand and process the effects of this childhood trauma.
-Topics addressed include psychoeducation, coping skills, emotional regulation, relationship between thoughts, feelings, and behaviors, healthy relationships, communication and boundaries, intimacy and trust, self-esteem, and empowerment.
+Topics addressed include psychoeducation, coping skills, emotional regulation, the relationship between thoughts, feelings, and behaviors, healthy relationships, communication and boundaries, intimacy and trust, self-esteem, and empowerment.
 Members are required to have their own individual therapist.
 Groups are provided free of charge due to a grant from the Department of Justice for Victims of Crime.

 Oasis services are provided to clients at no cost.

 For more information about the Oasis Program, please contact: